Witteborn/GitHubBoilerplate/CONTRIBUTING.md

 By contributing, you assert that:

-* The contribution is your own original work.
+- The contribution is your own original work.
-* You have the right to assign the copyright for the work (it is not owned by your employer, or you have been given copyright assignment in writing).
+- You have the right to assign the copyright for the work (it is not owned by your employer, or you have been given copyright assignment in writing).
-* You [license](./LICENSE) the contribution under the terms applied to the rest of the project.
+- You [license](./LICENSE) the contribution under the terms applied to the rest of the project.
-* You agree to follow the [code of conduct](./CODE_OF_CONDUCT.md).
+- You agree to follow the [code of conduct](./CODE_OF_CONDUCT.md).

-## Contributing process
+## How to Contribute

-### find open issues or features
+### Where to find open issues
+Generally you can find and work on open issues [here](https://github.com/Witteborn/GitHubBoilerplate/issues)

 If something is on the issues list with the 'Up For Grabs' label or no one is asigned yet you can feel free to work on it.
 You should comment that you are signing up for it on the issue so someone else doesn't also sign up for the work.

+If you find an issue that isn't contained in the list feel free to create one yourselfes, you wont need to work on it but expect further questions somewhere in the future.

 ### Set up your environment

-For contributor:
- * You create, or update, a fork of the project under your GitHub account.

-Team members and maintainers:
- + you can work in the project directly

-Further on:
- * From there you create a branch based on the develop branch named with the following format: GH - ISSUE_NUMBER - SHORT_TITLE.
+ You create a branch based on the develop branch named with the following format: GH - ISSUE_NUMBER - SHORT_TITLE.
- * Please replace the ISSUE_NUMBER with the issue created for that pull request.
+ - Please replace the ISSUE_NUMBER with the issue created for that pull request.
- * You can optionaly add a very short title for your issue so the git branches are a bit more easier to read.
+ - You can optionaly add a very short title for your issue so the git branches are a bit more easier to read.

  Example branch name:
- * GH-2-ContributionGuidelines
+ - GH-2-ContributionGuidelines
- * GH-2
+ - GH-2

 Please do not change anything unrelated to that issue, if you think something unrelated should be changed open an issue for that thing in particular.

-### Prepare commits
+### Commits

 A commit is a small logical unit that represents a change.
 Please dont create large commits, they should be easy to review and only do what they describe.